Stan Lee: Marvel revolution

 Following Ditko's departure from Marvel in 1966, John Romita Sr. became Lee's collaborator on The Amazing Spider-Man.
 Within a year, it overtook Fantastic Four to become the company's top seller.
 Lee and Romita's stories focused as much on the social and college lives of the characters as they did on Spider-Man's adventures.
 The stories became more topical, addressing issues such as the Vietnam War, political elections, and student activism.
 Robbie Robertson, introduced in The Amazing Spider-Man #51 (August 1967) was one of the first African-American characters in comics to play a serious supporting role.
 In the Fantastic Four series, the lengthy run by Lee and Kirby produced many acclaimed storylines as well as characters that have become central to Marvel, including the Inhumans and the Black Panther, an African king who would be mainstream comics' first black superhero.

 The story frequently cited as Lee and Kirby's finest achievement is the three-part "Galactus Trilogy" that began in Fantastic Four #48 (March 1966), chronicling the arrival of Galactus, a cosmic giant who wanted to devour the planet, and his herald, the Silver Surfer.
 Fantastic Four #48 was chosen as #24 in the 100 Greatest Marvels of All Time poll of Marvel's readers in 2001.
 Editor Robert Greenberger wrote in his introduction to the story that "As the fourth year of the Fantastic Four came to a close, Stan Lee and Jack Kirby seemed to be only warming up.
 In retrospect, it was perhaps the most fertile period of any monthly title during the Marvel Age."
 Comics historian Les Daniels noted that "[t]he mystical and metaphysical elements that took over the saga were perfectly suited to the tastes of young readers in the 1960s", and Lee soon discovered that the story was a favorite on college campuses.
 Lee and artist John Buscema launched The Silver Surfer series in August 1968.

 The following year, Lee and Gene Colan created the Falcon, comics' first African-American superhero, in Captain America #117 (September 1969).
 In 1971, Lee indirectly helped reform the Comics Code.
-The U.S. Department of Health, Education and Welfare had asked Lee to write a comic-book story about the dangers of drugs and Lee conceived a three-issue subplot in The Amazing Spider-Man #96–98 (cover-dated May–July 1971), in which Peter Parker's best friend becomes addicted to prescription drugs.
+The U.S. Department of Health, Education and Welfare had asked Lee to write a comic-book story about the dangers of drugs, and Lee conceived a three-issue subplot in The Amazing Spider-Man #96–98 (cover-dated May–July 1971), in which Peter Parker's best friend becomes addicted to prescription drugs.
 The Comics Code Authority refused to grant its seal because the stories depicted drug use; the anti-drug context was considered irrelevant.
-With Goodman's cooperation and confident that the original government request would give him credibility, Lee had the story published without the seal.
-The comics sold well and Marvel won praise for its socially conscious efforts.
+With Goodman's cooperation and confidence that the original government request would give him credibility, Lee had the story published without the seal.
+The comics sold well, and Marvel won praise for its socially conscious efforts.
 The CCA subsequently loosened the Code to permit negative depictions of drugs, among other new freedoms.